 Compulsory Coverage & Comparative Fault in Louisiana

 Louisiana requires all drivers to carry a minimum amount of auto insurance.
-Failure to comply can actually prove costly for accident victims.
+Failure to comply can prove costly for accident victims.
 This is because Louisiana also has a “no pay, no play” rule when it comes to auto accidents.
-Basically, if you are injured but fail to carry insurance for yourself, then the other driver is not responsible for the first $15,000 in bodily injury and the first $25,000 of property damage that you sustained.
+Under the updated law, if you are injured but fail to carry insurance for yourself, the other driver is not responsible for the first $100,000 in bodily injury and the first $100,000 in property damage that you sustained, regardless of fault.

 How Long Do You Have to Bring an Auto Accident Claim in Louisiana?